flhorizon/ssh-uri-handlers/windows/README.md

 ## Configuration and Usage

 Requires ruby (works with 2.2)
-Requires the 'addressable' gem.
+Requires the 'addressable' gem
-Require putty
+Requires putty

 1. Optionally add the SSH URI handling to the registry :
  - (it allows running more complex commands than PATH\\TO\\EXE.EXE URI)